 Khan missed out on facing both during the height of his ring tenure and would jump at the chance of a meeting with either in 2020 or 2021.

-For now, the 33-year-old has to await the government advice on social distancing before arranging any further training camps.
+For now, the 33-year-old must await government advice on social distancing before arranging further training camps.